Gross motor skill: Development in the second year

 throwing and kicking.
 Their skills becomes more natural.
 Pedaling a tricycle and jumping in place is acquired.
 At the end they are very mobile and can go from place to place.
-It is normal for them to get themselves into small situations that could be dangerous such as walking into the street because their brain can’t send the information fast enough to their feet.
+It is normal for them to get themselves into small situations that could be dangerous such as walking into the street because their brain can't send the information fast enough to their feet.
 Parents need to keep an eye on their children at all times.
 (Oswalt) In a majority of the select kinematic and kinetic variables, there are greater differences between two-year-old children and four-year-old-children than there are between four year old children and six year old children.
 The variables for which there were significant differences tended to be in displacement, velocity, and magnitude of force measurements.

 Development of children with disabilities

-Children with disabilities who are as young as seven months can learn to drive a power wheelchair.
-This will give specific benefits to the leg, is paralyzed.
+Children with disabilities who are as young as seven months can learn to drive a power wheelchair using a joystick interface.

-This chair may decrease the rate of development of the child’s gross motor skills, but there are ways to compensate for this.
+This chair may decrease the rate of development of the child's gross motor skills, but there are ways to compensate for this.
 These children usually work with a physical therapist to help with their leg movements.
 Walkers and other devices are used to help aide this process and avoid obstacles.
 The negative side to this is that they are limited in their mobility.
 There is research out to find a device to encourage children to explore their environment while gaining their gross motor skills.
 This will also hopefully help them with their exercise.

 A 2017 Cochrane review found that for children with delays associated with cerebral palsy or Down Syndrome up to the age of six the use of a treadmill may accelerate the development of independent walking.